 How to use the NYC Sightseeing FLEX Pass?

 The NYC Sightseeing Flex Pass is super simple to use.
 Once you have purchased the pass you will receive an email with a QR code (that you can either print or save to your phone), which you can then scan at attractions to gain free entry.

 Does the NY Sightseeing FLEX Pass include the NY Sightseeing Bus (Hop-On Hop-Off) Tours?

 Yes!
 The NYC Sightseeing Flex Pass includes the Hop-on, Hop-off Bus Tours (Uptown & Downtown Bus Loops) which count as just one choice and are valid for 72 hours.

-The Go NY Explorer Pass is a great option if you already know how many attractions you want to visit.
-Choosing between 2, 3, 4, 5, 7, or 11 attractions from the list of over 90, this tourist Pass gives you a 30-day window to go and redeem your tickets.
+The Go NY Explorer Pass is also known as “New York City Explorer Pass” and “New York Go Pass” and is a great option if you already know how many attractions you want to visit.
+Choosing between 2, 3, 4, 5, 7, or 11 attractions from the list of over 100, this tourist Pass gives you a 30-day window to go and redeem your tickets.
 For more details on the Go Explorer Pass, including a full list of attractions you can choose from, click here.